1️⃣ Mistake 1 - Breaching Amazon’s Guidelines and Restrictions

 Examples of labels that FBA shipments may require:

-And get this - certain products are allowed to be sold on Amazon, but are not eligible for Fulfillment by Amazon!
+And here's a tip - certain products are allowed to be sold on Amazon, but are not eligible for Fulfillment by Amazon!

 If sellers ignore or otherwise don't follow these requirements and continue to send prohibited goods to the FBA, they may be charged a hefty fine and face potential bans from selling on Amazon!

 For example: Amazon DOES NOT allow the following into FBA warehouses.

 You can find out more information at Amazon FBA Prohibited Goods List and Policy.

 2️⃣ Mistake 2 - Sending Damaged Goods to Amazon FBA

 If your goods reach the Amazon fulfillment centre’s door looking broken, shattered, or otherwise damaged, they're not going to sell.
 Amazon could immediately reject your shipment.

 And it makes sense!
 Amazon would rather store other’s seller’s ‘sellable’ goods in their FBA warehouses and make money off of them than store your sad, broken goods for a much longer time as they fail to successfully sell.